Sulfuric Acid (Laboratory Use)

-We supply sulphuric acid for laboratory use in 2.5L containers, with discounts available for bulk orders
+We supply sulfuric acid for laboratory use in 2.5L containers, with discounts available for bulk orders.

 The typical multi-step reaction to synthesise sulphuric acid involves sulphur, hydrogen sulphide or pyrite (FeS2).
 This is known as the contact process in the presence of a vanadium catalyst.

 The first step refers to the combustion of sulphur or iron pyrite to generate sulphur dioxide, which is subsequently oxidised to sulphur trioxide in a four-stage conversion conducted at high temperatures (450°C).